Winning Powerball tickets sold in Pennsylvania

 MIDDLETOWN, Pa.
-(WTAJ) — A couple of bigger winning tickets were sold in Pa. for Saturday’s Powerball drawing as the jackpot starts to grow again.
+(WTAJ) — While Wednesday’s Powerball drawing saw the jackpot remain untouched, a number of winning tickets were sold in Pennsylvania, including a $100,000 ticket.

-Pennsylvania Lottery officials said that a $100,000 ticket was sold that matches four of the five winning numbers, the Powerball and had Power Play.
+Pennsylvania Lottery officials said a $100,000 ticket was sold that matches four of the five winning numbers, the Powerball, and had Power Play.
 Without Power Play, the ticket would have only been worth $50,000.

-Speaking of — a ticket worth $50,000 was also sold in the Commonwealth.
-That ticket also matched four of the five numbers and the Powerball, but they didn’t purchase Power Play.
+Speaking of $50,000, one ticket for that amount matched four of the five numbers and the Powerball but they did not purchase Power Play.

-Nearly 37,000 other winning tickets were sold in Pennsylvania worth anywhere between $4 and $500.
+More than 27,000 other winning tickets were sold in Pennsylvania worth between $4 and $500.

 Powerball: 26

-While the jackpot was missed, Powerball officials said a two-million-dollar ticket was sold in Texas.
+While the jackpot was missed, Powerball officials said there were no two-million-dollar tickets, but a million-dollar ticket was sold in Massachusetts.

 Stay up to date with news that matters to you with the WTAJ app on iPhone and Android by clicking here.

-With no jackpot winner Saturday night, Monday night’s drawing is worth an estimated $215 million.
+With no jackpot winner Wednesday night, the Saturday night drawing is worth an estimated $264 Million.